ecsyjs/ecsy/docs/manual/Architecture.md

   normal: { components: [ComponentA, StateComponentA] },
 };
 ```

+## Create component helper
+Creating a component and implementing its `reset` function can be a repetitive task specially when we are working with simple data types.
+At the same time it could lead to side effects errors, specially when pooling components, if there is some bug on one of the components' `reset` function for example.
+In order to ease this task, it is possible to use a helper function called `createComponentClass(schema, className)` which takes a JSON schema with the definition of the component and generate the class accordanly, implementing the `reset`, `copy` and `clear` functions.

+**TODO: Extend it**

+## Data types

 ## Entities
 An entity is an object that has an unique ID which purpose is to group components together.